HotupdaterHot Updater

 -f, --force-update force update the app (default: false)

--o, --bundle-output-path <bundleOutputPath> the path where the bundle.zip will be generated
+-o, --bundle-output-path <bundleOutputPath> the directory where bundle archives will be generated

 -r, --rollout <percentage> specify the rollout percentage for the deployed bundle (0-100) (default: 100)